Charles Powell, Baron Powell of Bayswater: Charities

 He is chairman of the British Museum Trust, chairman of the Trustees of the Said Business School at Oxford University, and trustee of the Said Foundation, the Margaret Thatcher Scholarships at Oxford, the Margaret Thatcher Archive Trust at Cambridge, chairman of the Atlantic Partnership and a member of King's College London Campaign Board.

 Personal life

 He married Carla Bonardi in 1964.
 They have two sons, born in 1967 and 1968.
+One, Hugh, also joined the diplomatic service.
+Hugh also later became Deputy National Security Adviser, under David Cameron's coalition government, before later roles in geo-political risk in banking and as a partner at defense investment firm AE Blue Capital.
+Charles Powell's brother, Jonathan, is the current national security adviser.

-He has three younger brothers, Chris (co-founder of DDB Advertising Agency, and currently chair of NESTA), Roderick (Rod), and Jonathan, the Chief of Staff to Prime Minister Tony Blair, a member of the Labour Party.
+He has three younger brothers, Chris (co-founder of DDB Advertising Agency, and currently chair of NESTA), Roderick (Rod), and Jonathan, the former Chief of Staff to Prime Minister Tony Blair, a member of the Labour Party.

 Powell is an Honorary Fellow of the Ashmolean Museum in Oxford, a Foundation Fellow of Somerville College Oxford, and an Honorary Fellow of King's College, London, a visiting professor at St Mary's University and has an honorary DSc from Shiv Nadar University in India.